Revolut alternatives including banks, apps and competitors

 - Segregated accounts.
 Institutions that only have a licence for dealing in electronic money have to keep all their clients’ money in segregated accounts at licensed UK banks – it can’t be used to pay the company’s debt and is thus safe in case of bankruptcy.
 That’s the case for Monese and Revolut.

-Revolut is one of the leading banking challengers in the UK and its current accounts have many useful features, particularly when it comes to foreign currency and money transfers.
-But if it’s not the right banking provider for you, then as our guide above and our comparison table below shows, there are several great alternatives out there in UK market.
+Revolut is one of the leading banking challengers in the UK and its e-money accounts have many useful features, particularly when it comes to foreign currency and money transfers.
+But if it’s not the right provider for you, then as our guide above and our comparison table below shows, there are several great alternatives out there in UK market.

 More guides on Finder